New entries on the bottom.

 - The plague itself.
 They have more important things to worry about than berating her for her mistakes.
 A lot of innocent lives are in danger, and they don't have the time to give the girl a lecture.

 - She was pretty much brainwashed into it.
 It's not a stretch to think that she explained what happened and her motives, and Buddhist monks are pretty forgiving people, truth be told.
 Additionally, she put in more than 15 years of service to the temple (since she was old enough to walk) and is the heir to one of the powerful Myodha clans.
 Better to forgive and have her on their side than kick her out and risk her undergoing a permanent FaceHeel Turn.

 Treatment of Yukio

-I thought the implication was that it was an immaculate conception.
+- I thought the implication was that it was a virgin birth.
 Satan just sort of got Yuri pregnant with magic somehow.

 Cardinal having children

 - This is just for the anime, but it's something that REALLY bugs me: did they have no understanding of how the Catholic Church operates?
 Take for example, how Yuri, Rin's mother, is stated to be the daughter of Egin, A DAMN CARDINAL OF THE CATHOLIC CHURCH!
 I mean, isn't one of the rules for being a cardinal/priest/ANYTHING in Catholicism that you can't have sex or kids?
 Second, also in the anime, how is Egin just able to become Pope overnight?
 Seriously, HOW?